hartwigmedical/actin/clinical/README.md

 primaryTumorExtraDetails | | Additional tumor information that cannot be captured in previous fields doids | 8923 | Separated by ";" stage | IV | Tumor stage grouping.
-Roman numeral from I to IV with further subdivision with letters (A, B or C) if available, eg IIIA hasMeasurableDisease | 1 | Can patient's disease can be measured according to the typical method for the tumor type (eg RECIST for solid tumors, RANO for glioma's) ? hasBrainLesions | 0 | Patient has brain lesions? hasActiveBrainLesions | NA | Patient has active (non-stable) brain lesions?
+Roman numeral from I to IV with further subdivision with letters (A, B or C) if available, eg IIIA hasMeasurableDisease | 1 | Can patient's disease can be measured according to the typical method for the tumor type (eg RECIST for solid tumors, RANO for gliomas)? hasBrainLesions | 0 | Patient has brain lesions? hasActiveBrainLesions | NA | Patient has active (non-stable) brain lesions?
 (NA if hasBrainLesions = 0) hasSymptomaticBrainLesions | NA | Patient has symptomatic brain lesions?
 (NA if hasBrainLesions = 0)